 An Invitation to Wisdom

 “Wisdom” has fallen rather out of fashion.
 Did you encounter the word with any frequency over the past week or so?
 Most likely, you didn’t read it in any articles or hear about it from schoolteachers.
 Wisdom has become almost an old-fashioned word, neglected in favor of terms like insight, information, and intelligence.
-But none of these words, individually or combined, still do not add up to wisdom.
+But these words, individually or combined, still do not add up to wisdom.

 Wisdom is not mental; it is moral.
 It is knowing how to live God’s way in God’s world and acting on that.
 Jesus memorably talked about wisdom in terms of the wise and the foolish builders (Luke 6:46-49).
 The wise man built his house upon the rock, and the waves came tumbling round, and the house stood firm.
 The foolish man built his house upon the sand, and it collapsed.
 The difference between the two types of people this story represents is that while both hear Jesus’ words, only the wise put them into practice, building their lives upon them, allowing their decisions to be directed and their desires to be shaped by what He says.